- What Causes the “This PC Can’t Run Windows 11?” Issue?

 - System Firmware:

 - WDDM 2.0 Driver

 - 8 bits per color channel (color depth)

 Some Windows 11 system requirements are easier to meet than others, even if your computer currently falls short.

 For example, you can upgrade your RAM, update your BIOS, turn on secure boot, free up storage space, and upgrade your hard drive.
 On the other hand, you can’t easily replace your CPU, especially if you’re using a laptop.

 If you do not have a CPU or motherboard that supports TPM, you are left with the choice of replacing your computer or bypassing the TPM requirement (we’ll show you how to do that later).

 Secure Boot and TPM: What Are They?

-You can check manually to confirm that TPM 2.0 and Secure Boot are supported.
+You can also check manually to confirm that TPM 2.0 and Secure Boot are supported.

-There are two ways to check for TPM compatibility.
-You can use either Windows Security or Trusted Platform Module (TPM) Management on Local Computer.
+You can go through Windows Security or the Trusted Platform Module (TPM) Management on a Local Computer window.